If you require disability-specific facilities, please notify the conference secretariat by indicating this during the registration process.

 Travelling by Taxi

 Taxi ranks are located at both the Melbourne Exhibition Centre and the Melbourne Convention Centre as well as all major hotels, Crown Entertainment Complex and Spencer and Flinders Street Stations.

 Travelling by Uber or rideshare

-Uber and other ride share options are available in Melbourne, Victoria and is another transport option in Brisbane.
+Uber and other ride share options are available in Melbourne, Victoria.
 You can download the app and use it to request a driver to your location.